Updated November 2019

 Are you drowning in debt and don’t know what to do about it?
-Could that debt be effecting your overall health and happiness?
+Could that debt be affecting your overall health and happiness?

 If you are in debt, it’s important to realize that you are not alone.
 Currently more than 35% of Americans have debt that has been turned over to collection agencies.
-And more than 2/3 of Americans are living paycheck-to-paycheck, and would fall behind if they lost just one paycheck.
+More than 59% of Americans are living paycheck-to-paycheck, and would fall behind if they lost just one paycheck.
 And over 60% of all bankruptcies in the US today are due to healthcare debt.

 Yikes!
 What has become of the American Dream?
 As if having an illness weren’t bad enough, many people are drowning in healthcare debt.
 As a holistic health coach, I inspire clients to improve their “whole-health”.
-While we cover diet, exercise, physical, and mental health, we also look at other factors contributing to a client’s overall wellness, inlcuding: career, relationships, spirituality, and financial wellness.
+While we cover diet, exercise, physical, and mental health, we also look at other factors contributing to a client’s overall wellness, including career, relationships, spirituality, and financial wellness.

 10 Tips to Lower Debt and Increase Health & Happiness

 - Consider debt counseling and consolidation.
 The US Department of Justice warns against debt consolidation scams.
 Check their website for a list of approved non-profit agencies for help with debt counseling and consolidation.
 Many of them offer free advice.

 - Use an online financial monitoring program.
 There are several free online services available.
 We use Mint.com to track our accounts and spending.
 Mint also lets you set up budgets and savings goals, sends you reminders before bills are due, or to lets you know you’re approaching the end of your budget and saves you hours of time when you’re doing your taxes.

 - Revisit insurance policies.
 Many people are over-insured.
 Insurance companies are in business to make money by offering you premium packages which may not be necessary depending on your situation.
 We were able to lower our insurance costs by about $85/month by shopping around and adjusting coverage.